Major controversy as Oleksandr Usyk beats Daniel Dubois after ‘low blow’ body shot

 Oleksandr Usyk retained the unified heavyweight titles against Daniel Dubois on Saturday, in a hugely controversial fight in Poland.

-Usyk dropped Dubois at the end of the eighth round and did the same in the ninth, with referee Luis Pabon waving off the bout after the second knockdown.
+Usyk dropped Dubois at the end of the eighth round and did the same midway through the ninth, with referee Luis Pabon waving off the bout after the second knockdown.
 However, many viewers felt that Dubois was denied a genuine knockout win in the fifth round.

 Ukrainian Usyk crumpled to the mat after a right hook to the body by Dubois, with the punch appearing to land right on the belt line.
 However, Pabon ruled it an illegal shot, suggesting it was a low blow.

 Rules dictate that a fighter is allowed five minutes to recover from such a punch, and Usyk, 36, used four of them before resuming the main event in Wroclaw’s Tarczynski Arena.
-Usyk even told Pabon that he was ready to continue, but the referee urged the southpaw to take more time.
+Usyk even told Pabon that he was ready to continue after approximately three minutes, but the referee urged the southpaw to take more time.

-In the following rounds, Usyk turned the screw, fighting well behind his jab and increasingly crafting combinations that troubled Dubois, 25.
+In the following rounds, Usyk turned the screw, fighting well behind his jab and increasingly crafting combinations that troubled Dubois.
+Meanwhile, the 25-year-old was warned on two more occasions for landing body shots that appeared to be legal.

 The Briton then hit the mat after a flurry of straight shots from Usyk at the end of the eighth round, before going down again due to a short punch in the ninth.
-Although Dubois made it back to his feet, Pabon waved off the fight.
+Although Dubois made it back to his feet, he could not beat Pabon’s count, and the fight was waved off.

 Usyk then spoke to Dubois in the ring, paying respect to the beaten challenger.